Athletic Training Admission Requirements

-If you are an undergraduate student, you must apply and be admitted into Spalding University prior to applying to the Master of Science in Athletic Training program.
+If you are an undergraduate student in the Bachelor of Science in Health Science or the Bachelor of Science in Natural Science, you must apply and be admitted into Spalding University prior to applying to the Master of Science in Athletic Training program.
 Once admitted to Spalding University as an undergraduate you must successfully complete 55 credit hours of the University Study Program including a minimum of 9 of the required 13 prerequisite courses with cumulative GPA of 3.0 or better, before you submit your application to the professional MSAT program.
 You must identify on the application how you intend to complete the remaining 4 prerequisites before athletic training program courses start.

 NOTE: Undergraduate admission into Spalding University as a Pre-MSAT student does not guarantee admission into the MSAT professional program.
 Based upon the student’s completion of the admission requirements, the applicant will be eligible for consideration for admission to the program.